Brompton-on-Swale: Geography and government

 The village lies astride the A1(M) road.
 To the west of the A1(M) is mostly residentially and to the east are business and industrial units with some residential dwellings incorporating the former hamlet of Cittadilla.
-Two minor roads, the B6272 and the B6271 run east–west through the village.
+Two minor roads, the B6272 and the B6271, run east–west through the village.
 The old route of the A1, now labelled the A6055, runs north–south to the east of the new route.

 The villages of Scorton, Catterick, Colburn and Hipswell all lie within 2 mi of Brompton-on-Swale.

-The section of the A1 road that runs through the village was upgraded to a three-lane motorway as part of the A1 Leeming to Barton Improvement Scheme.
-The decision to proceed with this was taken by the Chancellor of the Exchequer in December 2012.
+The section of the A1 road that runs through the village was changed to a three-lane motorway as part of the A1 Leeming-to-Barton Improvement Scheme.
+The decision to proceed with the work was taken by the Chancellor of the Exchequer in December 2012.
 The work was completed in September 2017 after significant delays in the groundwork and archaeological surveys around the River Swale.
-The impact on the village will be partial closures to the two bridges on Bridge Road and Station Road for widening work and the removal of direct access from the A6136 north of the village.
-Access to the north of the village will be at the improved Scotch Corner interchange using the old A1 northbound carriageway.
-Access to the south of the village will be via the improved Catterick Grade Separated interchange.
+The impact on the village was partial closures of the two bridges on Bridge Road and Station Road for widening work and the removal of direct access from the A6136 north of the village.
+Access to the north of the village is at the Scotch Corner junction using the old A1 northbound carriageway.
+Access to the south of the village is now via the improved Catterick Grade Separated junction.